syncfusion-content/windowsforms-docs/WindowsForms/PercentTextBox/Appearance-Settings.md

 <tr>
 <td>
 PositiveColor</td><td>
-Gets / sets the forecolor when the current value is positive.</td></tr>
+Gets / sets the fore color when the current value is positive.</td></tr>
 <tr>
 <td>
 NegativeColor</td><td>
-Gets / sets the forecolor when the current value is negative.
+Gets / sets the fore color when the current value is negative.
 The default value is set to 'Red'.</td></tr>
 <tr>
 <td>
 ZeroColor</td><td>
-Gets / sets the forecolor when the current value is zero.</td></tr>
+Gets / sets the fore color when the current value is zero.</td></tr>
 </table>